thrishank/shopifyblinks/README.md

 - Host the blinks in our website.
 The blink url's become much more user friendly
 - Bug: Variants of the products price is not getting converted to USDC
 - Curreny changing page fix the NAN error
+- During the payment process if the reciever wallet address doesn't have any USDC, transaction failing. create a instruction to open the USDC ATA.
+Buyer will pay the fee ? research on this
+- AccessToken encryt and decrypt errors

 # Blinkify